ncatlab/nlab-content/pages/1/6/9/3/3961/content.md

 ## Abstract

 A uvw is effectively a uv together with a w.
 Its main property is encoded in Somebody's Theorem which says that it consists of precisely three letters.
-The archetypical example of a uvw is a $\upsilon \nu \omega$.
+The archetypical example of a uvw is $\mu \nu \omega$.

 ## Definition